bthcode/gdb-plot/README.txt

 2. Build any examples you want:

    cd examples
+   Raw Pointers           : g++ -g raw_pointers.cpp -o raw_pointers_example
    STL Example            : g++ -g stl_example.cpp -o stl_example
    Boost Numerics Example : g++ -g boost_numerics_example.cpp -o boost_example
    Eigen3 Example         : g++ -g -I/usr/include/eigen3 eigen_example.cpp -o eigen_example

 3. Debug the examples

+    NOTE: data types that don't have built in sizes take '@n_elements' as arguments gdb raw_pointers_example
+    b 52
+    r
+    plot d@1024 e@100           # plot 1024 samples of d and 100 of e -- NOTE: there's no checking that you haven't walked off the end of your buffer!

     NOTE: each example will print out a useful line to break on, and things you may want to plot.
 Just run it to get that printout.